status-im/nim-style-guide/src/06_tooling.md

 * Debugging can be done with `gdb`
   * Follow the [C/C++ guide](https://code.visualstudio.com/docs/cpp/config-linux) for setting it up in `vscode`
-  * pass `--opt:none --debugger:native` to disable optimizations and enable debug symbols
+  * Pass `--opt:none --debugger:native` to disable optimizations and enable debug symbols

 ## Profiling